List of Emmerdale characters introduced in 1989: Lynn Whiteley

 Lynn Whiteley appeared for a period of five years between 1989 and 1994.
-Lynn moved in with her grandfather-in-law, Bill in 1989 at his new farm.
-Her husband, Pete then had an affair with teenager Rachel Hughes which was exposed at Lynn's New Year party.
-Lynn did not leave Pete as she discovered she was pregnant and believed that her child needed its father.
-After Pete was killed in a hit-and-run accident by Rachel's mother Kate Sugden, Lynn gave birth to their son Peter on the same day as Pete's funeral.
+Lynn moved in with her grandfather-in-law, Bill, in 1989 at his new farm.
+Her husband, Pete, then had an affair with teenager Rachel Hughes, which was exposed at Lynn's New Year party.
+Lynn did not leave Pete, as she discovered she was pregnant and believed that her child needed its father.
+After Pete was killed in a hit-and-run accident by Rachel's mother, Kate Sugden, Lynn gave birth to their son, Peter, on the same day as Pete's funeral.
 Lynn continued to live at Whiteley's Farm with Peter and Bill and carried on after Bill died in July 1991.
 She continued feuding with Rachel over her affair with Pete, culminating in Rachel pouring a drink over her in The Woolpack.
 In December 1993 Lynn went for a drink in The Woolpack and left Peter with a babysitter when the Plane Crash occurred.
-She suffered a minor head injury but was otherwise unscathed but returned home to discover Whiteley's Farm had been destroyed but Peter was safe as the babysitter had come outside with him when the crash occurred.
+She suffered a minor head injury but was otherwise unscathed, and returned home to discover Whiteley's Farm had been destroyed.
+Peter was safe, as the babysitter had come outside with him when the crash occurred.
 In the aftermath of the crash Lynn continued to make herself unpopular with the other villagers.
-Lynn developed an attraction to Jack Sugden and was slapped by Jack's wife Sarah when she found out.
-She also had a brief relationship with Jack's brother Joe Sugden, Rachel's former stepfather, in order to get revenge for Rachel's affair with Pete.
+Lynn developed an attraction to Jack Sugden and was slapped by Jack's wife, Sarah, when she found out.
+She also had a brief relationship with Jack's brother, Joe Sugden, Rachel's former stepfather, in order to get revenge for Rachel's affair with Pete.
 Lynn then slept with a news reporter and gave him information about the plane crash.
 After one final showdown with Rachel, Lynn left the village to live in Australia with an Australian called Sven Olsen in August 1994.
-None of the other villagers were unhappy to see her go and none missed her.
+None of the other villagers was unhappy to see her go and none missed her.